-The IAAC has stated that it will not consider the impacts of foreseeable, future development in the Ring of Fire as part of the present IA (Draft Indigenous Engagement and Partnership Plan for the Webequie Supply Road Project IA, p.
+The IAAC has stated that it will not consider the impacts of foreseeable, future development in the Ring of Fire as part of the present IA (Draft Indigenous Engagement and Partnership Plan for the Marten Falls Community Access Road Project IA, p.
 2).
 We are surprised by this decision, especially when it is clear that Ontario is facilitating the road project for the purpose of opening the region to mineral development.

-The Draft Tailored Impact Assessment Guidelines (the Guidelines) state that "the cumulative effects assessment must include consideration of cumulative effects to rights of Indigenous peoples and cultures, for all potentially impacted groups including those located in the Greenstone mineral belt which will be impacted by increased access to the region by exploration and mineral development projects" (Section 22, p.
-105).
+The Draft Tailored Impact Statement Guidelines (the Guidelines) state that "the cumulative effects assessment must include consideration of cumulative effects to rights of Indigenous peoples and cultures, for all potentially impacted groups including those located in the Greenstone mineral belt which will be impacted by increased access to the region by exploration and mineral development projects" (Section 22, p.
+105-107).
 We are concerned about the lack of detailed guidance and the lack of integration with other components of the IA for this critical part of the analysis.
 The IAAC must require the proponent to detail future development scenarios and their specific impacts on all environmental, social, cultural, and economic components covered in the IA.

 Concerns about the consultation process.
 Attawapiskat First Nation is concerned by statements in Section 6.1 (p.
-13) in which the IAAC suggests that the proponent will analyze not only the potential effects on the environmental, health, social and economic conditions of each Indigenous group, but also the "predicted degree (e.g. high, moderate, low) of those effects and resulting impacts on the exercise of Aboriginal and Treaty rights of Indigenous people."
+14) in which the IAAC suggests that the proponent will analyze not only the potential effects on the environmental, health, social and economic conditions of each Indigenous group, but also the "predicted degree (e.g. high, moderate, low) of those effects and resulting impacts on the exercise of Aboriginal and Treaty rights of Indigenous people."
 Analyses of impacts to the exercise of our Aboriginal and Treaty rights must be done by Attawapiskat First Nation, not by third parties.

-The proponent has carried out almost no consultation with Attawapiskat First Nation.
-Thus far, we have only received written notices of project stages and one request for a meeting which did not take place.
+The proponent has thus far carried out almost no consultation with Attawapiskat First Nation.
+The only instance in which we met with the proponent was on August 13, 2019, when an individual from the proponent's team of technical consultants held an informal lunch meeting with Charles Hookimaw, Director of Lands and Resources for Attawapiskat.
 Attawapiskat First Nation is deeply concerned that the proponent will now attempt to hold community engagement meetings at which Indigenous knowledge will be collected, with the assessment of effects on the exercise of Aboriginal and Treaty rights left to the proponent's consultants.
 Attawapiskat First Nation is alarmed by the suggestion, in Section 13.1 (p.
+58)

-58) that "characterizing effects should be based largely on the level of concern expressed through engagement with the impacted Indigenous groups and community members."
+that "characterizing effects should be based largely on the level of concern expressed through engagement with the impacted Indigenous groups and community members."